Updated July 5, 2023

 Both Java Swing vs Java FX performance is recommended options in the business.
 Let us examine some of the key difference between Java Swing and Java FX:

-- Swing is the standard toolkit for Java developer in creating GUI whereas JavaFX provides a platform support for creating desktop applications.
+- Swing is the standard toolkit for Java developer in creating GUI, whereas JavaFX provides platform support for creating desktop applications.

 - Swing has a more sophisticated set of GUI components, whereas JavaFX has a decent number of UI components available but lesser than what Swing provides.

 - Swing is a legacy library that fully features and provide pluggable UI components, whereas JavaFX has UI components that are still evolving with a more advanced look and feel.

 - Swing can provide UI components with a decent look and feel, whereas JavaFX can provide rich internet application having a modern UI.

-- Swing related classes can be found in Java API guide with complete documentation whereas JavaFX doc is available in a various format with a comprehensive detailing and file support.
+- Swing related classes can be found in the Java API guide with complete documentation, whereas JavaFX doc is available in various format with comprehensive detailing and file support.

 - Swing, since its advent, can create UI component using standard Java component classes, whereas Java FX initially uses a declarative language called JavaFX Script.

 - Swing has a UI component library and act as a legacy, whereas JavaFX has several components built over Swing.

 - Swing has support for MVC, but it is not consistent across a component, whereas JavaFX support is very friendly with MVC.

 - Swing has various IDEs, which offer a tool for rapid development, whereas JavaFX has also support from various IDEs as well, but it is not as mature as Swing.